The best banks and cards for European travellers

 Sweep BankMastercardDebit4 per month free, then 2% + 1€-0depends on issuing countryFinland, Germany, LatviaMaltese bank

 DKBVisaDebit0-00Austria, Germany, SwitzerlandGerman bank.
-700€ monthly deposit required after 6 months to still enjoy 0% currency conversion.
+700€ monthly deposit required.

 Lunar WayVisaDebitdepends on issuing country-00-69DKK monthlyDenmark, Norway, Swedenbased in Denmark

-Unicredit StartVisaDebitfree for withdrawals of 80€ or morenone, but surcharge free at UniCredit outside SEPA00Slovakia, Czech RepublicCzech bank
+Unicredit StartVisaDebitfree for withdrawals of 80€ or morenone, but surcharge free at UniCredit ATMs abroad00Slovakia, Czech RepublicCzech bank

 Advanzia BankMastercardCredit1,49-2% interest per month, depending on issuing country-00Austria, France, Germany, Italy, Luxembourg, SpainLuxembourgish Bank.
 German customers would be wise to pick this cobranded card, because it offers autopay by SEPA direct debit.

-BNP Paribas Personal FinanceMastercardCreditdepends on issuing country-0depends on issuing countryAustria, Bulgaria, Czech Republic, Germany, Hungary, Italy, Romania, Slovakia
+BNP Paribas Personal FinanceMastercardCredit or Debitdepends on issuing country-0depends on issuing countryAustria, Belgium, Bulgaria, Czech Republic, Germany, Hungary, Italy, Romania, Slovakia

 Societe Generale Consumer FinanceMastercard or VisaCreditdepends on issuing country-0depends on issuing countryCzechia, Germany, Italy, Romania

-Santander Consumer FinanceMastercard, Maestro or VisaCreditdepends on issuing country-0 - 0,59%, depending on issuing countrydepends on issuing countryAustria, Germany, Italy, Spain (Eroski Co-brand card), Sweden
+Santander Consumer FinanceMastercard or VisaCreditdepends on issuing country-0 - 0,59%, depending on issuing countrydepends on issuing countryAustria, Germany, Italy, Spain (Eroski Co-brand card), Sweden

 CofidisMastercard or VisaCreditdepends on issuing country-0-1%, depending on issuing country0Belgium, Czech Republic, France, Spain